IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 1. Click **Cloud Foundry**.
 1. If you want to use a different name for the pipeline, change its default name.
 1. If you want to use a different name for the application, change its default name.
 This name is the application that the pipeline deploys to.
 1. If you don't have a toolchain, a toolchain with a default name is created for you.
 If you want to use a different name for the toolchain, change its name.
 With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.
+For more information about toolchains, see [Working with toolchains](/docs/services/ContinuousDelivery/toolchains_working.html){: new_window}.

  **Tip**: Pipelines and toolchains belong to organizations (orgs).
-If you belong to an org that has toolchains, you can use those toolchains even if you didn't create them.
+If you belong to an org that has toolchains, you can be added to the access control list for any of its associated toolchains.
+After you are added to the access control list for a toolchain, you can use that toolchain and any associated pipelines, even if you didn't create them.
+For more information about access control for toolchains, see [Managing access](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access){: new_window}.

 1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
 1. Provide the location of your GitHub repo.